 Our Founder Rebecca Mottram is a potty blogger, owner of Little Bunny Bear and designer of the Go Potty range of products.
 She has two children, both of whom have used potty from birth.
 She trained originally as a seamstress and clothing designer before training as a Children’s Nurse.
 When her first baby was born, she used her creative skills to develop suitable pottying clothing and this turned into the Little Bunny Bear brand you see today.
 In 2018, she trained as a Go Diaper Free Coach with Andrea Olson.
 She remains a Registered Children’s Nurse and uses her combined knowledge to teach parents how to potty their babies from birth and potty train their older toddlers.

-Lianne Marie Mease
+Lianne Marie Mease of Butterflump

 Yat from Sewganic: Seamstress